 The mission of SBSE, a chapter of the National Society of Black Engineers (NSBE), is to increase the number of culturally responsible Black scientists and engineers who excel academically, succeed professionally, and positively impact the community!

 The American Indian Science and Engineering Society (AISES)

-The Stanford AISES chapter encourages American Indian students to enter the world of science and engineering while preserving their cultural heritages.
+The Stanford AISES chapter encourages American Indian and Alaska Native students to enter the world of science and engineering while preserving their cultural heritages.
 The chapter works to decrease isolation, increase self-esteem, and support the academic achievement of community members through informal and formal practices.

 The Stanford Society of Latinx Engineers (SOLE)

 We believe the world needs not just innovative engineers, but also ones who value familia, professionalism, outreach, and academics.
 SOLE is a chapter of SHPE-MAES and HENAAC.